-X-ray fish or X-ray tetra (lat.
+X-ray fish (lat.
 Pristella maxillaris) is a fish kind of Characidae family.
 This is the only species of Pristella kind.
 The fish is a perfect choice for beginner aquarists, it is very undemanding and it can live in water with various parameters.

-Buenos Aires tetra (Hyphessobrycon anisitsi) is not a picky one at all, it lives long and is easy to breed.
+The Buenos Aires tetra or red cross tetra, scientifically known as Hyphessobrycon anisitsi, is a popular freshwater fish species in the aquarium trade.
+Buenos Aires tetra is not a picky one at all, it lives long and is easy to breed.
 The fish is quite hardiest and adapts well to most of tank water parameters and so it doesn’t require any special keeping conditions.
 This is a perfect fish for beginner aquarists.
 However, it has some peculiarities in terms of keeping you have to know to keep the fish successfully.
 This and many other information you will find in our article.